bitcoin-sv/bitcoin-sv/doc/zmq.md

 terminator) and the body is the hexadecimal transaction hash (32 bytes).

-`-zmqpubremovedfrommempool` and `-zmqpubremovedfrommempoolblock` notification body is in json format:
+`-zmqpubdiscardedfrommempool` and `-zmqpubremovedfrommempoolblock` notification body is in json format:

 `{"txid": hexstring, "reason": string, "collidedWith": {txid: hexstring, size: integer, hex: hexstring}, "blockhash": hexstring}`.